-The paper gives a systematic analysis of singularities of transition processes in dynamical systems.
-General dynamical systems with dependence on parameter are studied.
-A system of relaxation times is constructed.
-Each relaxation time depends on three variables: initial conditions, parameters k of the system and accuracy ε of the relaxation.
-The singularities of relaxation times as functions of (x_0, k) under fixed ε are studied.
-The classification of different bifurcations (explosions) of limit sets is performed.
-The relations between the singularities of relaxation times and bifurcations of limit sets are studied.
-The peculiarities of dynamics which entail singularities of transition processes without bifurcations are described as well.
-The analogue of the Smale order for general dynamical systems under perturbations is constructed.
+ABSTRACT.
+This monograph presents a systematic analysis of the singularities in the transition processes for dynamical systems.
+We study general dynamical systems, with dependence on a parameter, and construct relaxation times that depend on three variables: Initial conditions, parameters k of the system, and accuracy ε of the relaxation.
+We study the singularities of relaxation times as functions of (x_0,k) under fixed ε , and then classify the bifurcations (explosions) of limit sets.
+We study the relationship between singularities of relaxation times and bifurcations of limit sets.
+An analogue of the Smale order for general dynamical systems under perturbations is constructed.
 It is shown that the perturbations simplify the situation: the interrelations between the singularities of relaxation times and other peculiarities of dynamics for general dynamical system under small perturbations are the same as for the Morse-Smale systems.